Case Conceptualization in Existential Therapy

 Case Conceptualization According to Existential Therapy

-Existential therapy is a unique form of psychotherapy that focuses on the existence of human beings as a whole.
-It utilizes a positive approach from a philosophical point of view and emphasizes human conditions as a whole.
+A distinct type of psychotherapy that emphasizes the existence of people as a whole is existential therapy.
+It stresses human problems in their whole and employs a positive philosophical approach.
 The therapy has a favorable policy and commends human abilities and aspirations while encouraging them to take responsibility for their actions and success.

 Origin of the Theory